 Absolutely!
 Volunteers are the backbone of our organization.
-In 2009, more than 250 volunteers logged over 6,000 hours on behalf of BARCS and the animals!
+In 2013, more than 400 volunteers logged over 38,000 hours on behalf of BARCS and the animals!
 We are grateful for our dedicated volunteers.
-They help in all areas of the shelter, including doing laundry, walking dogs, socializing cats, assisting with events, placing animals in new homes, and much, much more!
+They help in all areas of the shelter, including doing laundry, walking dogs, socializing cats, assisting with events, placing animals in new homes, surgery, fundraising, and much, much more!
 We need more volunteers so it you want to help, come volunteer!

 No. BARCS gets mix breeds and purebreds of all kinds in the shelter throughout the year.
-It sometimes seem like there are only pit bulls here because many other breeds get adopted more quickly than pit bulls, often the same day they arrive.
+It sometimes seem like there are only pit bull type dogs here because many other breeds get adopted more quickly; often the same day they arrive.
 Also, our partner rescue groups tend to take other breeds more regularly.
 Allowing rescues to select the animals they want for their programs helps us to save more lives by making room for pets that may be harder to adopt.
-Pit bulls can be really great dogs, but sadly they have acquired a bad reputation.
+Pit bull type dogs are really great dogs, but sadly they have been poorly portrayed by the media.
 We suggest to the public that if they want a specific size or breed of dog they should come to the shelter frequently so they get the “pick of the litter.”
 We adopt on a “first-come, first-served” basis so we can place animals as quickly as possible.
 This allows us faster turnover of space for the high volume of animals that come to our shelter on a daily basis.

 This terminology can be very confusing to the public.
 Shelters use these words in different ways.
 To be clear and open, BARCS’ goal is to have no healthy or treatable animals euthanized in Baltimore, regardless of breed or age.
 We are the largest companion animal shelter in Maryland, so this is a lofty goal; however, each year we continue to see an increase in the number of lives we save.
+In 2016, our save rate (positive outcomes) was 88% for all animals in our care.
 With continued community support and that of our partnering rescue organizations, we are confident we can reach our goal.